Chapter 22: Opportunities of Settling and Remembering

-Father stranger, Oliver wrote before crossing it out, no, stranger was too harsh he thought.
 It was true that much of his childhood had been spent without his father.
 But to call him a stranger now would be erasing all of the memories that they had managed to make.
-A younger version of himself may have seen him as a stranger, but Oliver now understands that his Father’s absence was never from a lack of care but because he had to.
+A younger version of himself may have seen him as a stranger, but Oliver now understood that his father’s absence was never from a lack of care but because he had no other choice.
 Whether it had been for his country or to provide for his family, Chadwick never stopped caring and this was what Oliver had learn in the last two years of getting to know his father.

 June 3, 1842

-Sister, it is with a heavy heart that I reply to Tyler’s letter on the news of our brother.
-He was beloved by so many as one of America’s heroes and a treasured sibling, that was something Chadwick and Rosie had in common, both adventurous souls who as I used to say, were very in tune with nature.
-It was inevitable that mother earth would take them sooner than us.
+It is with a heavy heart that I reply to Tyler’s letter on the news of our brother.
+He was beloved by so many as one of America’s heroes and a treasured sibling; that was something Chadwick and Rosie had in common, both adventurous souls who, as I used to say, were very in tune with nature.
+It was inevitable that Mother Earth would take them sooner than us.

-Perhaps You and Oliver could visit me for a while, Owen can manage the newspaper now that he is older and has experience of his own.
-I would love some company Diana and Chadwick wouldn’t want you to wallow in his passing, He would want you to remember all the memories that us sibling made together and be happy that he lived rather than grief his passing.
+Perhaps you and Oliver could visit me for a while.
+Owen can manage the newspaper now that he is older and has experience of his own.
+I would love some company, Diana, and Chadwick wouldn’t want you to wallow in his passing.
+He wanted you to remember all the memories that we siblings made together and be happy that he lived rather than grieve his passing.

 The sea air here is also very calming for the soul and I’m sure Oliver would love it; many writers have been inspired by the great sea.